 Don’t forget your camera

 When I travel, I love to take lots of photos.
-Even though my Galaxy smartphone has an excellent camera, it doesn’t have a zoom lens.
-The problem is, fancy cameras can be heavy and strain your neck.
-For several years, I’ve been taking along a Canon PowerShot.
-It’s super light, affordable, and takes amazing shots.
-I’m not particularly technical when it comes to camera settings and always use the auto feature, but I’m always astounded at the quality of photos it takes.
+Even though my smartphone has an excellent camera, it doesn’t have a zoom lens.
+Also, a camera can be heavy and strain your neck.
+If I need an extra camera I bring my lightweight Canon PowerShot.
+It takes amazing shots and is affordable as well.

-My travel uniform is usually black leggings or stretchy flared slacks with black no-iron soft tops.
-I wear black because it hides most of my major flaws in photos.
+My travel uniform is usually a pair of comfortable black pants and a black top.
+I wear black because it hides most of my bulges in photos.
 I also like to choose a fabric that’s easy to rinse out and dry.
-If I’m not wearing a coat, I’ll wear a reversible jacket over my black ensemble and sometimes a scarf.
-I particularly like infinity scarves because you never have to tie them.
-(I’m kind of a klutz at tying scarves)
+I might also bring along a reversible jacket to give some color to my “outfit”uniform” which is two jackets in one, or a pretty silk infinity scarf so I don’t have to worry about tying it.

 How do you travel light?
 Please leave a comment below.